Xcode83/SecureDrop/README.md

 ## 📄 Project Status

 This repository serves as a **showcase and portfolio piece** for the SecureDrop project.
-It demonstrates my ability to design, build, and debug a complex, modern web application.

 The source code for this project is currently private.

 ---